JamesN-dev/Tap-Beat-BPM-Calculator/README.md

 ## Python - FastAPI - HTMX - TailewindCSS

+## Disclaimer ##
+ This project is currently in active development and may not be suitable for production use.
+It is intended for testing, learning, and experimentation purposes.

 ## Overview
 This web app aims to provide a simple and interactive way to calculate Beats Per Minute (BPM) by tapping a button.
 FastAPI for the backend and TailwindCSS for styling.
 The project also leverages htmx for efficient partial page updates without requiring a complete page reload.